komv123/AgileHWProject/README.md

 ./mill --version
 ```

-*Note: For synthesis (converting code to bitstream), you will also need to manually install Vivado, F4PGA, or OpenXC7 if you are not using the Nix environment.*
+*Note: For synthesis, you will also need to manually install Vivado, F4PGA, or OpenXC7 if you are not using the Nix environment.*

 ---